Cowichan Watershed Board

 Tim KulchyskiTim Kulchyski – Natural Resource Consultant, Cowichan Tribes

 Tim Kulchyski is a community member of Cowichan Tribes.
 He has worked with a variety of clients assessing upland, freshwater and marine ecosystems for over 20 years.
 His work often involves examining the impacts of development on cultural values.
 Recently he participated in a program to control invasive plants in the watershed.
-Tim has travelled extensively studying the interaction between resource issues and cultural heritage.
-He was involved in a major Hul’qumi’num language revitalization initiative.
+Tim has traveled extensively studying the interaction between resource issues and cultural heritage.
+He was involved in a major Hul'qumi'num language revitalization initiative.
 Tim now works as a Natural Resource Consultant in the Cowichan Tribes Lands and Self-Governance Department and serves as a member of the Cowichan Watershed Board.

 David AndersonThe Honourable David Anderson – Former Federal Fisheries Minister, Former Federal Environment Minister